CONSTITUTION (Amended November 16, 2021)

 A. Regional Board Membership.

-Individuals must apply for membership in a Regional board and shall comply with the requirements of said Regional board.
-Membership on more than one
+Individuals must apply for membership in a Regional board and shall comply with the requirements of said Regional Board.
+Membership on more than one MASO board may be granted upon approval of each Executive Board involved.

 B. General Requirements.

-C. Specific Requirements for non-Class 1 officials:
+C. Specific Requirements for Associate Officials:

 D. Specific Requirements for Regional Class 1.